-To solve these problems, we build two adversarial meta-evaluation dialogue generation datasets KdConv-ADV and DSTC7-ADV based on KdConv~\cite{zhou2020kdconv} and DSTC7-AVSD~\cite{alamri2019audio}.
-Different from previous meta-evaluation dialogue datasets~\cite{mehri2020usr}, the KdConv- and DSTC7-ADV contain not only open-ended examples but also an equal number of closed-ended examples.
-We generate three candidates with low lexical overlap with the reference response each example in KdConv-ADV.
-The generated candidates are reasonable and high quality for open-ended examples while the generated candidates are inconsistent with the facts for closed-ended examples.
-The original DSTC7-AVSD is a question answering dialogue dataset with six high quality reference responses based on video description, so all examples are closed-ended examples.
+To address these challenges, we build two adversarial meta-evaluation dialogue generation datasets KdConv-ADV and DSTC7-ADV based on KdConv~\cite{zhou2020kdconv} and DSTC7-AVSD~\cite{alamri2019audio}, respectively.
+Meta-evaluation is a process that assesses the quality of evaluation methods.
+In contrast to prior meta-evaluation dialogue datasets~\cite{mehri2020usr}, both KdConv-ADV and DSTC7-ADV encompass not only open-ended examples but also lots of closed-ended examples.
+Specifically, the KdConv-ADV consists of equal numbers of closed-ended and open-ended examples.
+We ask human annotators to generate three new candidate responses with low lexical overlap with the reference response for each example.
+The generated candidates demonstrate both reasonability and high quality for open-ended examples, while the generated candidates tend to be inconsistent with the provided facts, and even include fictitious information (i.e., adversarial examples) for closed-ended instances.
+The DSTC7-ADV is completely composed of closed-ended examples.